Unit 2 Ferry Wharf

 Living in Mexico really opened my eyes to the wider world that’s out there and, ultimately, it made me realise that you can actually combine tax and travel.
 From there I had the bug!

 But put simply, global experiences allow you to be more understanding, flexible and most importantly, agile.
-In my opinion, this something which I think a lot of people who have just experienced of one industry / country / culture tend to struggle with.
+In my opinion, this is something which I think a lot of people who have just experienced one industry/country/culture tend to struggle with.